-Military (federal) resumes have undergone major changes over the least decade.
+Military (federal) resumes have undergone major changes over the last decade.
 Applying for federal jobs before the millennium would entail a five or more page resume filled with lengthy job descriptions to try and account for everything.
-However, today military resumes are expected to be no more than two-pages while still incorporating the relevant key words (KSA’s) while showcasing the value a candidate can bring.
+Today, military resumes are expected to be no more than two-pages while still incorporating the relevant key words (KSA’s) and showcasing the value a candidate can bring.

 Why Not Include Everything?

 Simply including a laundry list of detailed job descriptions, training, medals, ribbons, awards, and everything else you’ve done will certainly pull up in the applicant tracking systems; however, once a recruiter sees this they will move onto a more readable and user-friendly resume.
-Although I state on my homepage that “It has been validated by numerous studies that hiring managers spend no more than 10-seconds at most reviewing your resume,” the reality is actually much grimmer.
+Although it’s stated on our resume writing services page that “It has been validated by numerous studies that hiring managers spend no more than 10-seconds at most reviewing your resume,” the reality is actually much grimmer.
 TheLadders (2017) conducted a study and showed that the average recruiter spends 6-seconds reviewing a resume.
-This means that simply having a keyword rich resume pull up in the database is not enough.
+This means that simply having a keyword-rich resume pull up in the database is not enough.
 The resume should be a maximum of two-pages, reflect the necessary skills/competencies required for the job, and clearly showcase the value a candidate could bring beyond the generic job description.

 The Best Strategy